 You can use a masking company to give you better control over your ads and internet history.
 I am not a promoter of these companies so if you are interested you can find different ones by searching google for “prevent internet eavesdropping” and you will find numerous articles suggesting a solution.

 As a new website scam checker, I urge you to please keep an eye on any news on eavesdropping as it is becoming more advanced and technology evolves.

 A scam like this is a tough one because it can go unnoticed for months while someone else is reaping the rewards of your hard work.

 I did find a free copy checker.
-I am not sure how long it is free, but you can check your URL.
-It is Copyscape.
+I am not sure how long it is free, but you can check your URL on Copyscape.
 I did use it for my URL.
-It came up clean thank goodness.
+It came up clean, thank goodness.